Managing Assets¶

 Sync and refresh¶

-- On the Sources page, use sync or refresh controls to pull the latest catalog from a provider or re-run a crawl.
+- On the Sources page, use sync or refresh controls to pull the latest catalog from a provider.

 - Mention also syncs automatically once per day so your list stays reasonably up to date.